SiverDX/quality_food/README.md

 ---

+Only blocks within the block tag `quality_food:quality_blocks` will support (i.e. retain) quality
+- If a block is applicable to quality the item for said block will be too

+---

 For crafting (crafting table) there are three configs:
 - `retain_quality_recipes`: The result will retain the quality of the ingredients, examples:
   - If all items are `diamond` quality the result will be `diamond`